Best privacy settings on Android

 Just because Google will no longer store your passwords, it doesn’t mean you need to write them down on a piece of paper.
 There are many secure and private password managers you can easily download to your Android device.
 Again as privacy and open source enthusiasts, we have collected a number of password managers that all respect your privacy much better than Google.

-Adopt these privacy focused habits:
+Adopt these privacy focused habits

 Enable two-factor authentication: These days a single password doesn’t cut it in terms of security.
 It’s highly recommended that you always enable two-factor authentication whether it be through an authenticator app or a physical U2F key.
 We’d recommend, protecting your accounts with U2F two-factor authentication for best security.

 Always update your device’s software: Whenever Android releases a new update it’s best you install it.
 Updates aren’t only to release shiny new features, more importantly we need to update our devices to patch known security vulnerabilities.
-Without keeping your device up-to-date with the latest software, it’s more vulnerable to security risks.

 Delete apps that you don’t need: Carefully review your apps with the question in mind whether you really need them or not.
 Then de-install all apps that you do not need anymore.
 The fewer apps you have on your Android smartphone, the fewer data can be tracked!

 Stick to the Google Play Store or F-Droid: In general the Play Store is safe to download apps from, but this doesn’t mean it’s bulletproof.
 In the past, some dodgy apps made their way into the store, but generally speaking for the average user it’s much better to download apps from the official Play Store rather than sideloading them directly.
 With that being said, when it comes to downloading apps, you should do so with caution, and also only keep the very essential apps on your device.
 A great open source alternative to Google Play Store is F-Droid.
 On this platform, you can only download open source apps that use zero Google services – like the Tuta Mail app for Android that comes without Google push notifications.
-Using only apps from F-Droid is a perfect way to limit tracking and protecting your privacy.
-If you are looking to install apps only available in the Google Play Store, you can do so without a Google account by using the Aurora Store.

 For the tech-savvy: Install a custom ROM

-If you’ve decided that you would like to go a step further, to stop the monitoring completely by de-Googling your phone , the next thing you could do is install a custom ROM.
+If you’ve decided that you would like to go a step further, to stop the monitoring completely by de-Googling your phone, the next thing you could do is install a custom ROM.
 This is the most effective way to escape big-tech surveillance and snooping and luckily there are some great privacy and security focused Android ROMs available today.

 By installing a new operating system you get to regain control of your Android device.
 There are many Android-based operating systems you can choose from, each with a different focus.
 Some primarily focus on privacy and security, while others might focus on usability – whichever you choose should be dependent on what you’re looking for.

-Free privacy focused operating system
+Free privacy focused operating systems

 While we’ve briefly mentioned a few free privacy focused customized ROMs available, it’s worth noting that there are many more out there, so it would be worth doing some more research if you want to go Google-free and fully private.